Discord-Nexus/Discord-Nexus/blog/2023-09-20-Changelogtest.md

 ---
 title: The Discord Nexus Website
-description: Major updates, minor changes and  the announcement of our brand new website.
+description: Excited to learn about the latest developments brewing behind the scenes?
+Stay tuned for updates on what's next and the exciting new features we have in store for you!
 authors:
   - name: JumanJi
     title: Owner & Maintainer of DN